trufflesuite/truffle/packages/truffle-artifactor/README.md

   // MyContract.someFunction().then(...);
 });

-// Alternative: you can require and load classes individually. var MyContract = require("./path/to/contract/class").load(Pudding);

 ```

-Packaging classes for the Browser (executed from within Node):
+You can also get the source code for all Pudding classes in a directory as a single string:

 ```
 var source = "/path/to/source/directory";
 var Pudding = require("ether-pudding");
 var PuddingLoader = require("ether-pudding/loader");
 Pudding.setWeb3(web3);
-PuddingLoader.packageSource(source, function(error, all_contracts) {
+PuddingLoader.packageSource(source_directory, function(error, all_contracts) {
   // all_contracts is a single string containing the source
   // code of all contracts, which you can then include in your
   // build process.